What exactly is a voice API?

 Global Audio Conferencing

-Using the Telnyx voice API, you can embed audio conferencing capabilities into your applications.
-This enables your application to connect people and teams globally, with highly configurable behavior.
+An API with global audio confrencing features enables your application to connect people and teams globally, with highly configurable behavior.

 For example, you can specify hosts that control global conference behavior, play sounds when participants join and leave, define a length of time after which the conference automatically ends, mute and unmute or hold and unhold participants, and much more.